 In Pennsylvania, back-to-office orders defy usual political lines

 HARRISBURG, Pa.
-(KDKA) — When Governor Josh Shapiro (D) ordered state employees to return to in-office work at least three days per week by March 6, Harrisburg Mayor Wanda Williams, a Democrat, celebrated.
+(CBS) — When Governor Josh Shapiro (D) ordered state employees to return to in-office work at least three days per week by March 6, Harrisburg Mayor Wanda Williams, a Democrat, celebrated.

 But so did State Rep. Seth Grove, a Republican who represents part of York County.